prantu/grontho_scraper/README.md

-# phone_hunter
+# Grontho Scraper
-Web crawler to find the best phone for my mom

-I scraped the website of a smartphone manufacturer to collect smartphone specs along with pricing to analyze the data and find the perfect phone for my mother in a budget.
+A Web crawler to create a list of all (download links) available books on http://grontho.com